There are 195 names matching your criteria.

 Occupational surname meaning "weaver", ultimately from Latin texarius

-From a nickname meaning "devil", given to a mischievous person or one who is devil-like.
+From a nickname meaning "devil", given to a mischievous person or one who was devil-like.

-Refers to a person who thatches roofs by attaching straw to them.
+Referred to a person who thatched roofs by attaching straw to them.

 Means "dweller in a forest clearing, fenced off enclosure or low meadows" from the Old Norse Þveit

-Given to one who came from town of Tipton (which means "town of Tibba").
+Originally given to one who came from the town of Tipton (which means "town of Tibba").